WordPress: How to check if user is logged in with JavaScript

 There are several cookies created by WordPress on this screenshot:

-: to store user login statewordpress_sec_[hash]
+• wordpress_logged_in_[hash]: to store user login state

-: specific WordPress settings, like editor modewp-settings-time-1
+• wp-settings-1: specific WordPress settings, like editor mode

-: the timing (probably the last updated) for the WordPress settings above
+• wp-settings-time-1: the timing (probably the last updated) for the WordPress settings above

-cookie, which indicates when you're logged in, and who you are, for most interface use.
+On login, WordPress uses the wordpress_[hash] cookie to store your authentication details.
+Its use is limited to the Administration Screen area, /wp-admin/.
+After login, WordPress sets the wordpress_logged_in_[hash] cookie, which indicates when you're logged in, and who you are, for most interface use.

-cookies.
+WordPress also sets a few wp-settings-{time}-[UID] cookies.
 The number on the end is your individual user ID from the users database table.
 This is used to customize your view of admin interface, and possibly also the main site interface.

-cookie.
+As you can see, to get the current login state of the user, we need to use the wordpress_logged_in_[hash] cookie.
 However, the name and the value of the cookie are encrypted (hashed).
 The cookie name is also vary for different users.

 Because of these reasons, although cookies are accessible to JavaScript, the way WordPress store cookies makes us impossible to use JavaScript to check if user is logged in.
 So, we have to find a better way to do that.